The WFDA Project

 A list of the 90 or so leagues that are known to have existed in Wales was compiled and work on this part of the project was reasonably well advanced.
 Details of individual leagues were to be be added to the website as the work was completed.

-Recent updates have been limited in a nature but the intention in 2018 is to begin adding much more data with regular updates
+Recent updates have been limited in a nature but the intention in 2018 is to begin adding much more data with regular updates.
+More details have been added to the amateur and senior matches and more will follow as time permits.

 The Welsh Football Data Archive is a major resource for football fans, historians, the media and of course the Football Association of Wales and is intended to provide a readily accessible source of detailed information on soccer, past and present, in Wales.
 We will do our best to help with any queries but please note that information on specific players can be difficult to locate particularly if they did not play in the Welsh Premier League or the Football League.
 We can be reached via our contact form Please ensure your email address is valid and your in-box is not full!
 We were pleased to be able to answer a couple of queries recently only for the emails to 'bounce back'